Search blog:

 Chief of Staff

-Self Assessment is the system HMRC uses to deduct income tax from workers who are self-employed or generate income that isn’t taxed through PAYE.
+Self Assessment is the system HMRC uses to deduct income tax from workers who are self-employed or generate income that isn’t taxed through Pay As You Earn (PAYE).
 If you earn income that isn’t taxed automatically by your employer, you’ll need to declare that income to HMRC and pay the appropriate amount of tax using a Self Assessment tax return.

 Want to keep your Self Assessment tax bill as low as possible?
-Don’t worry we are here to help.
-We will walk you through the most costly mistakes people make with their tax return — and critically, what you can do to avoid those mistakes.
+Don’t worry; we are here to help.
+We will walk you through the most costly mistakes people make with their tax returns and, critically, what you can do to avoid those mistakes.

 1. No Government Gateway user ID

 A very common mistake is forgetting to register for a Government Gateway account or losing your Government Gateway user ID.
-Both issues may prevent you from filing your Self Assessment tax return and receiving a penalty if you are attempting to file close to the 31 January deadline.
+Both issues may prevent you from filing your Self Assessment tax return, and you could receive a penalty if you attempt to file close to the 31 January deadline without an account.

 The Government Gateway is a method of verifying your identity when using HMRC online services – including Self Assessment.
 You will need a Government Gateway user ID before attempting to set up a Self Assessment account.